Considering Moving to Memphis?

-Cost of Living in Memphis
+What Is the Cost of Living in Memphis?

 Memphis has a desirably low cost of living, especially for the variety of its draws and benefits.
 From food to utilities to housing itself, Memphis comes in at 17% below the national average for cost of living.
 Housing is 34% below the national average, with the average home costing around $200,000 and the median rent being around $700, making it a great place for first-time homebuyers.
 Food and groceries are about 9% lower than the national average, and healthcare is ranked as 15% lower.

-The Job Market in Memphis
+How Is the Job Market in Memphis?

 Whether you are relocating for a current position or hoping to find something new, the job market plays an instrumental role in moving to a new city.
 Fortunately, Memphis is seeing new and innovative developments every single day.
 Businesses and investors regularly choose to invest in the city with new projects that are continually changing the landscape.

 There are also several large companies that operate out of Memphis, spanning industries and sparking job creation in fields such as healthcare, retail, and office supplies.
 Notable companies with headquarters in Memphis include AutoZone Inc., FedEx Corp., International Paper Co., and Wright Medical Group, Inc.

 If you’re serious about making a move to Memphis, then it’s time to take a closer look at some of the popular neighborhoods in the area to figure out which could be the perfect fit for you!